godotengine/godot-docs/tutorials/shaders/making_trees.rst

 Write a custom shader for the leaves
 ------------------------------------

-This is a simple example of a shader for leaves:
+This is an example of a shader for leaves:

 .. code-block:: glsl